std95174/docsite/docs/docs/05-team.md

 ### Create a Team

-After logging in, click your profile icon in the top-right corner.
+After logging in Glows.ai platform, click your profile icon in the top-right corner.

 Select `Teams`, then click `Create Teams` to start creating your team.